-Wake up in Manizales and take advantage of the gorgeous Andean mountain views.
+Wake up and enjoy more time in Manizales, while taking advantage of the gorgeous Andean mountain views.
 Spend the morning relaxing in your hotel, or put on a good pair of walking shoes and hit the city's hilly streets.
 Things to do in Manizales include:

 - Going to El Recinto del Pensamiento Park, which is a cloud forest about 7 miles outside of downtown.
 Here, you can take the chairlift, watch for birds, and spot beautiful orchids.

 - Heading to the Chipre viewpoint, where you can catch beautiful views of the city below.